isomerpages/cris-scri/news-and-events/news/_posts/2024-05-15-post-Scaling new heights in breast cancer research to advance women’s health.md

 diagnostics, including devices that enable early detection of diseases so that patients can be provided with early treatment for improved outcomes.</p>
 <p>Chew Ying Jia is a Senior Clinical Research Coordinator (CRC) at the Department
-of Surgery, National University Hospital, who is now in her eighth year in the clinical research field.
+of Surgery, National University Hospital (NUH), who is now in her eighth year in the clinical research field.
 Over her career, Ying Jia has developed her interest in advancing women’s health, especially in supporting early screening for breast cancer.</p>
 <p>She finds her chosen career in research fulfilling, as she had always